Estimating Effects of Long-Term Treatments

 After establishing the models for the primary outcome and surrogates, we iteratively use each model to estimate surrogate and primary outcome values for each week during the future period, i.e., $T_E+1, T_E+2, \cdots, T$.
 Note that the prediction model is not supposed to have access to the actual values of any surrogates or primary outcomes post $T_E$.
 Consequently, the input features for each model are based on both the observed surrogate and primary outcome values during the $T_E$ experimental periods and their predicted values post $T_E$.
 For example, we employ observed surrogates from weeks 2 to $T_E$ to project those in $T_E+1$, and then we utilize the surrogates observed from weeks 3 to $T_E$ as well as the surrogates previously predicted for time $T_E+1$ to estimate those in $T_E+2$ (and so on).
 With this iteration, we are able to predict both primary outcomes and surrogates until time $T$.

 We focus on presenting the results from our main model, the linear surrogate model\footnote{We construct an additional linear surrogate model that includes both surrogate and pre-treatment variables.
 See details in Appendix~\ref{sec:appendix:estimation:covariate}.}.
 We construct confidence intervals using the bootstrapping technique~\citep{efron1987better,efron1994introduction}.
 We use a bootstrapping approach to estimate the confidence intervals for the long-term treatment effects.
-We resample 50\% of the users with replacement to create each replica, selecting half of the original sample to form a new subsample.
-For each replica, we build a separate prediction model using only this subsample.
+We resample 50\% of the users with replacement to create each replica, selecting half of the original sample to form a new subsample.\footnote{We adopt such subsampling approach for straightforward implementation in our analysis.
+For comprehensive validation, we supplement this method by resampling all users with replacement, detailed in Appendix~\ref{sec:appendix:bootstrap}.} For each replica, we build a separate prediction model using only this subsample.
 Based on this model, we then estimate the long-term treatment effects for each replica.
 This process is repeated 100 times to determine a 95\% confidence interval for the true treatment effect.
 This method allows us to account for variability from both the random assignment of subjects and the model itself.